Della-Bella/Module-Onboarding/Form-Controls/README.md

 - [ ] My Lighthouse Accessibility score is 100.
 - [ ] I require a valid name.
 I have defined a valid name as a text string of two characters or more.
 - [ ] I require a valid email.
-- [ ] I require one colour from a defined set of 3 colours.
+- [ ] I requiolourre one colour from a defined set of 3 cs.
 - [ ] I require one size from a defined set of 6 sizes.

 ## Resources